elkinmejia/Hello_World/README.md

 ## My Goals for the semester

-- Obtain a summer intership
+- Obtain a summer intership.
-- Use job/internship fairs to learn about the various positions in the analytics field
+- Use job/internship fairs to learn about the various positions in the analytics field.
-- Be involved in Tippie Tech
+- Be involved in Tippie Tech by attending panels and networking with club members.
-- Have fun and take advantage of my last year at The Univeristy of Iowa
+- Have fun and take advantage of my last year at The Univeristy of Iowa.